 This composite hatchery population, created from the mixing of the three extirpated populations, does not functionally exist within the historic distribution of spring Chinook Salmon spawning and rearing in the Cowlitz Basin.
 Nevertheless, the current Cowlitz Salmon Hatchery spring Chinook Salmon is considered a genetic legacy population, as it is an endemic hatchery population that is derived from the original native populations that we aim to restore.
-It has served as a gene bank and was the founding population for the reintroduction of spring Chinook Salmon populations in the Cispus, upper Cowlitz, and Tilton rivers.
-Spring Chinook Salmon from this composite population are currently found in the Lower Cowlitz and Upper Cowlitz
+It has served as a gene bank and was the founding population for the reintroduction of spring Chinook Salmon from this composite population are currently found in the Lower Cowlitz and Upper Cowlitz subbasins.
+Recovery objectives ultimately include reestablishing spring Chinook Salmon in the Tilton Subbasin.